lenstronomy.Analysis package

 • kwargs_lens_light – lens light keyword argument list

-• numPix – number of pixels per axis for the return interpolation
+• num_pix – number of pixels per axis for the return interpolation

-• deltaPix – interpolation/pixel size
+• delta_pix – interpolation/pixel size

 • center_x – center of the grid